• Skip to primary navigation

 My birthday celebration began with a prickly pear swizzle cocktail made with Corazon Tequila while Kel ordered the housemade sangria (available in red, white, or rose).

 If you prefer your tequila (or mezcal) neat, there's a fine selection of both, plus bourbons and whiskies.
+For a traditional South American drink, try a caipirinha (Brazil) or pisco sour (Peru).

-Mariposa's wine program features 140 wines, including many South American varieties from Argentina, Chile, and Uruguay, as well as European and U.S. wines.
+Mariposa's wine program features 140 wines, including many South American varieties from Argentina, Chile, Uruguay, and European and U.S. wines.
+A glass-enclosed wine vault stores red wines in a temperature-controlled environment and makes an attractive wall in the dining room.

 The restaurant has been recognized with the Wine Spectator Award of Excellence yearly since 2016.